vanshika230/Machine-Learning/README.md

 ### This series contains implementation of every algorithm in sklearn to give you a quick revision of its working and concept.
 # Machine Learning Short Notes :-
        ✅ 1.
 What is Machine Learning?
+       - Supervised Learning and it types
+       - Unsupervised Learning and its types

        ✅ 2.
 Linear Regression using Single Variable
+       - Homeprices Prediction
+       - Per Capita Income predicition for Canada

        ✅ 3.
 Linear Regression using Multiple variables